This format is in development and is not currently supported!

 <nonogram> has a

-matrix attribute which specifies the shape of the
+matrix attribute which specifies the

 The image is rectangular, with two banks row (from top to bottom, block sizes listed from left to right) and col (columns from left to right, block sizes listed from top to bottom).

 The image is made up of triangles in an isometric grid.
 The banks are row (from top to bottom, block sizes listed from left to right), tlbr (oblique columns, with block sizes listed from top-left to bottom right, starting with the bottom-leftmost) and trbl (oblique columns, with block sizes listed from top-right to bottom left, starting with the top-leftmost).
 An additional